jalabulajunx/fooyin-converter/README.md

+**NOTE: ** This project was completely written by AI.
+It doesn't prove anything except for the fact that it helps me in finding alternative for my workflow.
+If this helps, go ahead and use it as you like.

 # Fooyin Audio Converter Plugin

 A lightweight audio conversion plugin for [Fooyin music player](https://github.com/ludouzi/fooyin) that uses dedicated codec executables for high-quality audio format conversion.